sqlxpert/10-minute-aws-client-vpn/README.md

    disable the VPN.
 You can associate a second zone for redundancy, if you don't mind the extra cost.

-2. Configuring a "split-tunnel" VPN.
-The VPN carries only private network (VPC) traffic; a client's regular network connection handles public Internet traffic.
+2. Configuring a "split-tunnel" VPN, which carries only private network (VPC) traffic.
+A client's regular network connection handles public Internet traffic.
 For simplicity, the template does not support a "full tunnel" configuration.

 3. Optionally supporting
    [Lights Off](https://github.com/sqlxpert/lights-off-aws),
-   which lets you tag your VPN stack so that the VPN will turned on and off on schedule.
-For example, leaving the VPN on 10 hours every weekday but shutting it off overnight and on weekends reduces the baseline cost from
-   $876 to $261.
+   which can turn the VPN on and off automatically.
+For example, leaving the VPN on 10 hours every weekday but shutting it off overnight and on weekends reduces the baseline cost from $876 to $261.
 With one person working 8 hours per weekday, the minimum total cost drops to $261 + $104 = $365 per year.

 Prices for the US East 1 (Northern Virginia) region were checked October 1, 2022.
 Prices and pricing rules can change at any time.
 NAT gateway, data